Early intervention and prevention activities

 Mental health is an essential component of health and one cannot exist without the other.
 It is a state of wellbeing in which an individual realises his/her own abilities, can cope with normal life stressors and is able to effectively contribute and connect to their community.

-It is helpful to view mental health and mental ill-health as existing at opposite ends along a continuum of mental (Be You).
+It is helpful to view mental health and mental ill-health as existing at opposite ends along a (Be You).
 Our position along the continuum is influenced by social, emotional and environmental factors.
 Children, young people and adults alike constantly move along the continuum as we face challenges and situations in everyday life that test our capacity to cope and alter our mental health.
 Children and young people will typically sit at the end of the continuum of positive mental health and going okay.
 They can face adversity and have the resilience to cope with daily stressors.
 The promotion of help-seeking messages and awareness of the strategies that foster positive mental health is fundamental to early intervention and prevention of future mental health difficulties.

 The process of recognising where students are positioned along the continuum of mental health and engaging them in a conversation to understand the factors that are contributing to their current mental health and wellbeing is consistent with the early intervention approach of NIP it in the bud!
 (Notice, Inquire, Plan).